QuantumMisaka/ATST-Tools/README.md

 ## Vibration Analysis
 The vibration analysis is based on `ase.vibrations.Vibrations` object, which can be used by `python vib_analysis.py` to do vibration analysis by finite displacement method for initial, final and transition state.
 The result will be printed out  and saved in `running_vib.out` file.
 All force matrix for displaced and normal mode will also be saved and printed.

+Also, thermodynamic analysis will be performed based on `ase.thermochemistry.HarmonicThermo` object based on vibration analysis result and specified temperature.

 ## Notices